Thai Green Curry—a delicious vegan stir-fry

 When I was first introduced to Thai food, I fell in love with phad Thai.
 I was more than a little anxious about trying one of the many options on the menu that had the description “curry”.
 Red, Green, Masaman, and Panang curries were listed with extensive ingredient lists.
 When I noticed that fresh basil was listed as a key ingredient for the green curry, I was in.
 Traditionally, the basil for this dish is Thai basil—if you cannot find that though you can use sweet Italian basil.

 I now know that “curry” actually refers to many different blends of herbs and spices that are popular in Southeast Asia.
-If you want to make your own curry paste, you can, but I have found that I prefer the convenience of pre-made paste instead of grinding my own fresh green chilis, garlic, wild ginger, shallots, lemon grass, kaffir lime, sugar, galagal, coriander, cumin, cardamon, and turmeric.
+If you want to make your own curry paste, you can, but I have found that on a busy work night I often prefer the convenience of pre-made paste instead of grinding my own fresh green chilis, garlic, wild ginger, shallots, lemon grass, kaffir lime, sugar, galagal, coriander, cumin, cardamon, and turmeric.
 If you want to make a vegan version of this dish, you can substitute soy sauce for the fish sauce.

 Green Curry Stir Fry